Assess AI Readiness for

 TLDR

-Most portfolio companies aren't ready for AI, and the ones that think they are often overestimate their data quality and underestimate adoption resistance.
-A structured AI readiness assessment tells you where to invest and where to wait.
+Most portfolio companies aren't ready for AI.
+The ones that think they are usually overrate their data and underestimate how much people will push back.
+A readiness assessment tells you where to invest now and where to wait.

-Before you spend a dollar on AI across your portfolio, you need to know which companies can actually absorb it.
-That means looking at the data, the people, the processes, and the compliance environment.
+Before you spend a dollar on AI across your portfolio, figure out which companies can absorb it.
+That means looking at the data, the people, the processes, and the compliance picture.
 Not the pitch deck version.
-The real version.
+The real one.

 By Dr. Leigh Coney, Founder of WorkWise Solutions